Discourses of degrowth: New value systems for global environmental governance?

 We believe that the examples of degrowth that are in evidence today are indicators that degrowth is a possible viable strategy.
 Before we discuss possibilities for change, we will explore the concept of degrowth as the most promising avenue for facing the challenges of environmental degradation.

 Within critical perspectives on global political ecology, the discourse of degrowth has come to prominence.
 The degrowth movement is both a civil society movement and an academic field that considers the downsizing of production and consumption in order to achieve a more ecologically balanced society (Victor and Rosenbluth, 2007; Latouche, 2009; Kerschner, 2010; Heinberg, 2011; Demaria, 2013; D’Alisa et al., 2015; Buch-Hansen, 2018).
 While by no means a homogenous research area and movement, the thrust of degrowth is critical of the inherent growth logic of the modern economic system.
 It arises out of the ecological economics tradition taking the starting point that the structural assumptions of an economy driven by growth rates and GDP per capita measurements is in direct contradiction to an ecosystem foundering under the demands of the growth economy.
 Thus, a system that operates within the ecological limits of the planet is needed, which would logically necessitate a move away from the ideological underpinnings of mainstream economic thought that growth is infinite (Booth, 2004; Barry, 2012; Cato, 2013; Daly, 2014) and thus ultimately necessitate the transformation of the capitalist mode of production, consumption and reproduction (Demaria et al., 2013; D’Alisa et al., 2015).
-This is of course where power comes in and systemic constraints, as outlined earlier in this paper.
+This is of course where power and systemic constraints come in, as outlined earlier in this paper.

 Kallis et al. (2012) outline the following indicators as guiding principles for a degrowth society: cap and share, zero interest rates, non-debt money and regional currencies, new forms of property and work-sharing.
 Substantively, their approach aims to take the profit motive out of most of the economy and thus to reduce the growth potential (and increase more equitable social relations).
 In fact, Victor and Rosenbluth (2007: 492) argue that in modern industrial societies economic growth ‘detracts more from well-being than it adds’.
 In the same vein, the 2015 winner of Riksbank Prize in Economic Sciences, Angus Deaton, highlights that more wealth does not result in more happiness or wellbeing beyond a certain (quite low) point – you certainly do not have to be part of the top 1% or even top 30% to feel more happiness.
 Victor and Rosenbluth state that environmental and resource constraints make continued economic growth an unrealistic option, that economic growth is not really necessary for developed countries to sustain their welfare and that economic growth’s side effects ultimately outweigh its supposed benefits.
 This argument is mirrored forcefully by researchers critical of growth in general (Jackson, 2009).
 Poverty and uneven distribution are a manifestation of this argument (Zieschank and Dieffenbacher, 2012).
 However, while smaller economies would be a consequence of degrowth transformation, indeed a differentiation is made between various areas of economic activity.
 While clearly some industries need to shrink, such as extraction and consumption of fossil fuels or the financial sector, sectors such as education, health and social care, as well as renewable energy might see an expansion (D’Alisa et al., 2015).
 Likewise, across the globe degrowth ought not to be applied evenly.
 Economic expansion to meet vital human needs and alleviate poverty in the global South are still acknowledged as necessary, all the while bloated Northern economies clearly need to shrink, while also paying attention to inequality, injustices and poverty in the North (Demaria et al., 2013), similar to the earlier proposals around contraction and convergence in the field of fossil fuel consumption (Meyer, 2000).